mathishp33/Trojan-Spyware/README.md

 # Usage

-→ Start both server.py and victim.py scripts on DIFFERENT computers
+→ Start both real_project/main.py and real_project/client.py scripts (set the server ip in the client's file)

-↳ send command through the server (type help to get some)
+↳ Click on "Connection"

+↳ Then on "New Connection"

+↳ Then on "Start Search"

-↳ the client (or victim) will execute the commands
+↳ Then on the client you want to connect

+↳ Finally on "Submit Connection"

+→ You can now communicate through the cmd in the main window !

 # Commands